wso2/cellery/samples/employee-portal/README.md

 $ cellery run myorg/hr:1.0.0  -l employee -l stock Above commands will deploy the above three cells in the default namespace.
 To check the cell status run the following command

-	$ cellery ps
+	$ cellery list instances
 ```
-5. Execute `cellery ps` and confirm all cells are in Ready state.
+5. Execute `cellery list instances` and confirm all cells are in Ready state.
 | NAME  | STATUS | GATEWAY |   SERVICES | AGE |
 | ------ | ------  | ------ | ------ | ------ |
 | employee | Ready | employee--gateway-service | 3 | 21s |